rodrigue89/Swizzle/README.md

 ## Beyond Swizzle

 - My [reddit](https://www.reddit.com/user/SafelySwift) is a great place to chat about ideas or discuss coding
-- The [Crafting Interpreters](http://craftinginterpreters.com) book is really helpful
+- The [Crafting Interpreters](http://craftinginterpreters.com) book is a really helpful reference.

 ## Requirements